JSDeWolfe/rpibc/README.md

 # rpibc
-Flask implementation to be run locally on raspberry pi
+Flask implementation of block chain to be run locally on raspberry pi